thomasleplus/java-memory-safety/safe/README.md

 ## java-lang-webservice

 This folder contains an example of a Spring Boot webservice with safe usages of Java primitive types.

-Convenient for demos.
+## java-lang-foreign-webservice

+This folder contains an example of a Spring Boot webservice with safe usages of FFM APIs.